Polyurethane Waterproofing: What to Know Before Use

 What are the Differences Between Polyurethane and Epoxy?

 Polyurethane and epoxy are both waterproofing membranes.
 But there are extraordinary differences.
 These differences affect the performance and durability of the waterproofing layer.
 Epoxy crack injection is the same as the PU injection.
-But PU is better than epoxy injecting.
+But PU is better than epoxy injection.

 7 Main differences between polyurethane and epoxy